Haufe-Lexware/docker-style-guide/docker_development_environment.md

 ### Amazon Web Services

 AWS has their [EC2 Container Service](https://aws.amazon.com/ecs/?nc2=h_m1) as part of their EC2 service for launching and managing containers - EC2CS integrates with other services like the load balancing service.
-Amazon also has [Elastic Beanstalk](https://aws.amazon.com/elasticbeanstalk/), which focuses on deplying applications and auto-scaling these applications as neede to handle load.
+Amazon also has [Elastic Beanstalk](https://aws.amazon.com/elasticbeanstalk/), which focuses on deploying applications and auto-scaling these applications as needed to handle load.

 ### Digital Ocean